 As part of National Pathology Week 2020, members of the University Hospitals Coventry and Warwickshire NHS Trust (UHCW) microbiology team were graciously hosted by the First Steps Kindergarten in Royal Leamington Spa on 2 November 2020.

 Dr Sabtu (Consultant Microbiologist), accompanied by Microbiology Foundation Trainees, Dr Patel and Dr Wanderi, hosted the 'It is in Your Hands' campaign – an event that enthused 16 young pre-schoolers' minds to picture how germs transfer between contaminated hands and contaminated surfaces and vice versa, and helped them to appreciate the need for effective hand hygiene especially in this pandemic.
 It emphasises that the power is in one’s hand to help curb this pandemic.
-The event posters were created by Adriana Natasha Jones, who works at Telford Junior School.
+The event posters were created by Adriana Natasha Jones, who is a 10-year old student at Telford Junior School.

 Fun activities were used to keep the participants engaged including passing around glow in the dark stuffed toys to represent bacteria and viruses, to see how their hands have changed colour.
 Once their hands were coated in the luminous powder, a fun, catchy tune was used to help teach the children to effectively wash their hands using soap and water to eradicate the ‘germs’ (luminous powder).
 72 hour quarantined goody bags were then handed out to each toddler.

 The event was a success and it was clear the children not only learnt something new, but did so while having fun using play and curiosity.
 One child was extremely excited to receive the goody bag from 'The Doctor' and one mother remarked that her child did not stop talking about it all night long.
 We are grateful to First Steps Kindergarten for allowing us to empower these young minds; that they too can play a part in curbing this pandemic.
 After all, it is in your hands.